yuvaldori/gigaspaces-wiki-jekyll/xap101adm/blobstore-cache-policy.markdown

 - Configures the Space bean (Data Grid) to use the blobStore implementation.

 ### Consistency Level

-In case you are deploying a high available data grid (space with backups) make sure you configure [consistency-level](consistency-level.html)  to all.
+In case you are deploying a highly available data grid (Space with backups) make sure you configure the [consistency-level](./consistency-level.html)  to all.

 {% inittab os_simple_space|top %}
 {% tabcontent Namespace %}